Energy, AI, and Bitcoin: Three Threads

 Bitcoin forces honest energy accounting

-These three threads — legible building data, cheaper AI tooling, honest energy pricing — are what I’m building toward.
-More on each of these soon.
+Legible building data, cheaper AI tooling, honest energy pricing.
+These three threads are what I’m building toward.
+More on each of them soon.